Responsible Conduct of Research (RCR) Training

 In order to promote integrity and accountability in the scientific process and to meet institutional obligations as a federal grantee institution, Georgetown University has developed a program of instruction in the responsible conduct of research based on graduate levels of study and achievement throughout the scientist’s professional life.

-Mandatory programs for all undergraduates, graduate students and pre-doctoral trainees engaged in research include either a semester course focusing on RCR (GUMC Phar 543, “Ethical Issues in Scientific Research”), or the electronic CITI RCR course, plus, for some researchers, no less than 8 hours of face to face instruction by way of small group discussions such as, but not limited to, lab meetings, departmental journal clubs and seminars.
+Mandatory programs for all undergraduates, graduate students and pre-doctoral trainees engaged in research include either a semester course focusing on RCR, or the electronic CITI RCR course.
+Researchers funded under an NIH F-Series or K-Series grants must also have no less than 8 hours of face to face instruction by way of small group discussions such as, but not limited to, lab meetings, departmental journal clubs and seminars.
 For further details please click on your specific campus plan below.

 Medical Center (GUMC)